Acinetobacter species can be separated into two groups on the basis of their susceptibility to ampicillin and cephalexin.

 Confirmation of AmpC (optional)

 The use of boronic acids has long been recognised as a specific inhibitor of AmpC β-lactamases6,7.
-The expression of an AmpC can be confirmed by demonstrating synergy between 200 µg boronic acid disc and an adjacent cefotaxime 5 µg, Augmentin 60 µg, cephalexin 100 µg and ceftazidime 10 µg (Plate 13.9.A, Plate 13.9.B; see Power points ASM 2010 on the CDS website).
+The expression of an AmpC can be confirmed by demonstrating synergy between a disc containing 200 ug of boronic acid and an adjacent cefotaxime 5 µg, amoxycillin-clavulanic acid 60 µg, cephalexin 100 µg and ceftazidime 10 µg disc (Plate 12.9.C, Plate 12.9.D; see Power points ASM 2010 on the CDS website).

 Boronic acid discs used in phenotypic detection of AmpC are prepared by lining up 6mm blank paper discs in a Petri dish.
 Drop 25 µL boronic acid onto each disc.
 Let dry for 24-48 hours (until dry) with lid on.
 Keep Petri dish protected from light.
 Transfer dry discs to a jar and store in a drawer.
 This solution cannot be applied to antibiotic discs because of the presence of ethanol.

-The abbreviation ‘ESBL’ is used to refer to plasmid mediated extended spectrum β‑lactamases, although there are reports of these integrating into the bacterial chromosome.
+The abbreviation ‘ESBL’ is used to refer to plasmid mediated extended spectrum β-lactamases, though there are reports of these integrating into the bacterial chromosome.
 These enzymes can hydrolyse extended spectrum cephalosporins and aztreonam but do not hydrolyse the cephamycins (cefoxitin and cefotetan).
 They are inhibited by clavulanic acid and can be acquired by all members of the Enterobacteriaceae.
-ESBL production can be detected by adjacent disc testing: position a disc containing clavulanic acid (Augmentin 60 μg or Timentin 85 μg) adjacent to a cephalosporin disc.
-An elliptical clearing between the two discs indicates the inhibition of the β‑lactamase by clavulanic acid (Plate 13.10.A and Plate 13.10.B).
+ESBL production can be detected by adjacent disc testing: position a disc containing clavulanic acid (amoxycillin-clavulanic acid 60 μg or ticarcillin-clavulanic acid 85 μg) adjacent to a cephalosporin disc.
+An elliptical clearing between the two discs indicates the inhibition of the β-lactamase by clavulanic acid (Plate 12.10.A and Plate 12.10.B).
 This synergistic effect may be subtle and harder to detect in isolates with a high activity ESBL (no zone around a CTX 5).
 In these cases, repositioning the discs slightly closer together can intensify the effect and confirm the presence of an ESBL.
-Report susceptibilities for ESBL producing isolates as recommended in Table 12.4.a.
-Organisms of the EEC group may also have an ESBL (section 5.5.7, Plate 13.12.B and Plate 13.12.C)
+Report susceptibilities for ESBL producing isolates as recommended in Table 11.4.a.

-K. oxytoca produces a chromosomal β‑lactamase known as K1 β‑lactamase.
+K. oxytoca produces a chromosomal β‑lactamase known as K1 β-lactamase.
 Like ESBLs, K1 is inhibited by clavulanic acid but to a lesser degree.
-Typically, K1 is produced at low (basal) level conferring resistance to ampicillin only with no detectable synergy between clavulanic acid and cephalosporin discs (Plate 13.11.A).
-In addition to the K1 enzyme, K.oxytoca may also acquire a plasmid mediated ESBL (Plate 13.11.B).
+Typically, K1 is produced at low (basal) level conferring resistance to ampicillin only with no detectable synergy between clavulanic acid and cephalosporin discs (Plate 12.11.A).
+In addition to the K1 enzyme, K. oxytoca may also acquire a plasmid mediated ESBL (Plate 12.11.B).

 Hyper production of the K1 β-lactamase

-Some strains of K. oxytoca hyper-produce the K1 enzyme and have a reduced zone of inhibition of < 6 mm around an Augmentin 60 μg disc.
-A mild synergistic effect (modest keyhole) may be observed near a disc containing clavulanic acid (Augmentin or Timentin) when positioned adjacent to a cefotaxime or ceftriaxone disc (Plate 13.11.C).
-Greater hyper-production of the K1 enzyme will swamp the weak inhibitory effect of clavulanic acid and the synergistic effect will no longer be visible (Plate 13.11.D).
+Some strains of K. oxytoca hyper-produce the K1 enzyme and have a reduced zone of inhibition of < 6 mm around an amoxycillin-clavulanic acid 60 μg disc.
+A mild synergy may be observed near a disc containing clavulanic acid (amoxycillin-clavulanic acid or ticarcillin-clavulanic acid) when positioned adjacent to a cefotaxime or ceftriaxone disc (Plate 12.11.C).
+Greater hyper-production of the K1 enzyme will swamp the weak inhibitory effect of clavulanic acid and the synergy will no longer be visible (Plate 12.11.D).

-All K1 hyper-producers show a small zone of inhibition around cephalexin 100 μg and cefotaxime 5 μg (Plate 13.11.C and Plate 13.11.D).
-They also have a zone < 6mm in annular radius around Timentin 85 μg and Tazocin 55 μg discs.
+K1 hyper-producers show a small zone of inhibition around cephalexin 100 μg and cefotaxime 5 μg (Plate 12.11.D).
+They also have a zone < 6mm in annular radius around ticarcillin-clavulanic acid 85 μg and piperacillin-tazobactam 55 μg discs.

 Susceptibilities are reported according to the standard interpretation.

 Yersinia enterocolitica susceptibility testing is performed at 30°C on Sensitest Agar using all the criteria applied to members of the Enterobacteriaceae.
-Although the presence of an inducible cephalosporinase enzyme B (Ambler class C, Bush group 1 β‑lactamase) was described in this species, it was shown this β‑lactamase is not highly inducible in the predominant virulent biotype 4 serotype O:38.
-By contrast, biotype 2 or 3, serotype O:5,27, the second most commonly bio‑serotypes found in Australia, produce a highly inducible cephalosporinase enzyme B. Induction of β‑lactamase may be demonstrated by the flattening of the zone of inhibition around a cefotaxime 5 μg disc adjacent to an imipenem 10 μg disc.
-It is advisable to report biotype 2 or 3, serotype O:5,27 resistant to penicillins, penicillin/inhibitor combinations and all cephalosporins except cefpirome and cefepime that can be tested.
+Although the presence of an inducible cephalosporinase enzyme B (Ambler class C, Bush group 1 β-lactamase) was described in this species, it was shown that this β-lactamase is not highly inducible in the predominant virulent biotype 4, serotype O:38.
+By contrast, biotype 2 or 3, serotype O:5,27, the second most commonly found bio‑serotype in Australia, produce a highly inducible cephalosporinase enzyme B. Induction of β-lactamase may be demonstrated by the flattening of the zone of inhibition around a cefotaxime 5 μg disc adjacent to an imipenem 10 μg disc.
+It is advisable to report biotype 2 or 3, serotype O: 5, 27 resistant to penicillins, penicillin/inhibitor combinations and all cephalosporins except cefpirome and cefepime that can be tested.

 Further studies on the ESCHAPPM Group.